 - 1/2-1 cup chopped yellow onion

 - 1 TBSP extra virgin olive oil

 - 2 oz gouda cheese

 - 1/2 tsp salt

 - 1/4 teaspoon ground nutmeg

-- Sprinkle crumbled Ritz crackers on top and sprinkle lightly with paprika for a splash of color and added flavor.
+- Top with a light sprinkling of sweet paprika for a splash of color and added flavor.

 - Bake until bubbly and golden brown on top.
 Approx 20-30 minutes.

 If you get a chance to try this cheesy squash casserole, let me know!
 You can leave me a comment here (LOVE checking those daily!) or tag @PEASandCRAYONS on Instagram so I can happy dance over your creations.
 I can’t wait to see what you whip up!